PatrickCoakley23/Angels_Breath/README.md

 ### Whiskey Selected Page
 This page was required the most styling in order for it to be responsive across all screen widths as it was a heavily customized page.
-As you can see all the content is stacked above each other on lower screen widths and on medium screen widths and above the content and images are place next to each other.
+As you can see all the content is stacked above each other on lower screen widths.On medium screen widths and above the content and images are place next to each other.

-i have also shown an example of the bug i fixed for the bottom container also. in the first image, the original bug its hard to read the content with the whiskey glass in the background.
+I have also shown an example of the bug I fixed for the bottom container also. in the first image, the original bug, it is hard to read the content with the whiskey glass in the background.
-To overcome this i implemented a media query and reduced the height of the image and reduced the top margin on the content.
+To overcome this I implemented a media query and reduced the height of the image and reduced the top margin on the content.

 <details>
 <summary>Debug & Fix <strong>(Click dropdown for images)</strong></summary>